ChetanBorkar14/MU-CP-CODES/README.md

 13. Write a C program to print all even numbers between 1 to 100. – using while loop

 ## DO WHILE LOOPS
-17. Write a C program to count number of digits in a number.
+14. Write a C program to count number of digits in a number.
-18. Write a C program to swap first and last digits of a number.

 ## FOR LOOPS
-19. Write a C program to calculate factorial of a number.
+15. Write a C program to calculate factorial of a number.
-20. Write a C program to find sum of all prime numbers between 1 to n.
+16. Write a C program to find sum of all prime numbers between 1 to n.
-21. Write a C program to print all Armstrong numbers between 1 to n.
+17. Write a C program to check whether the number is armstrong or not.
-22. Write a C program to print Fibonacci series up to n terms.
+18. Write a C program to print Fibonacci series up to n terms.

 ## STAR PATTERNS
 **(replace '&' with'*')**

-23.
+19.
 &&&&&
 &&&&&
 &&&&&
 &&&&&
 &&&&&

-24.
+20.
   &
   &&
   &&&
   &&&&
   &&&&&

-25.
+21.
   &&&&&
   &&&&
   &&&
   &&
   &

-26.
+22.
 _ ___ &
 ___ &&&
 _ &&&&&